 2. Vamos a + Infinitive

 To make this common command form, you simply use the phrase vamos a plus any infinitive verb.

 To form negative nosotros commands, you simply put no or another negative word in the front of the affirmative command.

 You do use the present subjunctive form of the verb ir for negative commands.

 When attaching a pronoun to the end of a nosotros command, follow the steps below.

 Affirmative Commands and Pronoun Placement

-- Drop the final s on the verb.
+- Drop the final -s from the verb.

-- Attach the pronoun to the end of the command form.
+- Attach the pronoun to the end of the subjunctive command form.